juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 - `token`: Token used to authenticate against JuiceFS Volume, see [Access token](https://juicefs.com/docs/cloud/acl#access-token).
 - `access-key`/`secret-key`: Object storage credentials.
 - `envs`：Mount pod environment variables.
 - `format-options`: Options used by the [`juicefs auth`](https://juicefs.com/docs/zh/cloud/commands_reference#auth) command, this command deals with authentication and generate local mount configuration.
+This options is only available in v0.13.3 and above.

 Information like `access-key` can be specified both as a Secret `stringData` field, and inside `format-options`.
 If provided in both places, `format-options` will take precedence.